Compiled by Michael and John Lack, March 2007

 dating from the days of ironstone mining

 My twin brother Michael and I started life in our Grandma Payne’s front room at 5 Spencer St. where we were born in 1940.
 At the time our Dad ‘Jack’ Lack was in the RAF and shortly after we were born, Uncle Maurice Payne, who also lived at the same address, went into the Marines.
 We grew up with our Mum, Ruby Lack, Grandma and Grandad, Charlotte and Alfred Payne, and Bob the Collie dog.
 Along the street lived Mum’s sister Aunt Lil Richardson who also had twin boys.
 Next door was Mr. and Mrs. Dicks.
 Unbeknown to us at the time, Grandma, who before marriage was a Miller, seemed to have relatives all over Burton, in Spencer, Duke, Alexander, Rosebery Streets and beyond, who acted as spies and reported back on the comings and goings of ‘Ruby’s boys’.
-Although very young, memories include air raid sirens, planes flying overhead in the middle of the night, gas masks on the end of the bed, collecting fallen coal from the train tracks near Finedon Station, watching the trains from the hurdy gurdy bridge near Isham, walks to Grandad’s allotment near the Rec. digging tunnels in the snow in the winter of 1947 and chases around the mysterious Hogs Hole (pronounced in Burton as Uggs Ole).
+Although very young, memories include air raid sirens, planes flying overhead in the middle of the night, gas masks on the end of the bed, collecting fallen coal from the train tracks near Finedon Station, watching the trains from the hurdy gurdy bridge near Isham, walks to Grandad’s allotment near the Rec., digging tunnels in the snow in the winter of 1947 and chases around the mysterious Hogs Hole (pronounced in Burton as Uggs Ole).
 When Dad was demobbed after the war, we moved to Elm Road on the new Cranford Road Estate.

 The Cranford Road Estate was developed as a Council Estate in 1946 after the Second World War.
 As a consequence many of the families were young with children below the age of 10.
-From memory there were about 80 homes in the estate including the Orlits, so the number of children was significant.
+From memory there were about 80 homes in the estate including the Orlits*, so the number of children was significant.
+Click here to read about the demolition of the Orlit houses.

 The children of the first occupants had great fun playing on the scaffolding and sand heaps supplied for the houses under construction.
 ‘Parachuting’ from the scaffold at bed room level onto the nearest sand heap was a favourite pastime until the parents found out.